Digital Marketing

 Gen Z isn’t as tech-savvy as marketers assume

 They didn’t need computer classes to learn how to use technology; they were born into it.
 Since technology has always been a mainstay of their lives, online life is as natural as offline life.
-Goldman Sachs reports that nearly half of Gen Z spends up to ten hours online every day.
+Goldman Sachs reports that nearly half of Gen Z spends up to ten hours online every day—so it’s hard not to get the impression of a generation destined to spend its whole life online.

-But what many brands fail to recognize is that there’s a difference between being tech-native and being tech-savvy.
-Having access to social media and smartphones from a young age doesn’t automatically make Gen Z the generation of tech savants many marketers assume they are.
+What many brands fail to recognize is that there’s a difference between being tech-native and being tech-savvy.
+Having access to social media and smartphones from a young age doesn’t automatically make Gen Z the generation of super-plugged-in tech savants that many marketers assume they are.

 If your brand wants to connect to Gen Z consumers, it’s time to rethink your image of the generation.
 Companies that are still assuming young adult consumers are always into cutting-edge digital and are only reachable online are giving up other opportunities to connect with them.